 Do check if the snowboarding goggles fit with your helmet.
 Check the straps and the buckle.
 Your goggles should fit perfectly on your face with the strap around your helmet, no too tight, not too loose, with no gap between.
 Also check the buckle position too and make sure it can fit into the goggle holders on your helmet.

-The Best Snowboarding Goggles for Women in 2018: Our Picks
+Best Women’s Snowboard Goggles in 2020: Our Picks

 Smith I/OX is a great pair of snowboarding goggles with great technology such as anti-fogging, great ventilation, and it comes with tons of different lenses for you to choose.
 It has Medium/Large Fit and is Helmet compatible (oh yeah, and eyeglass compatible too).
 Plus, this is a pair of great goggles and yet somehow quite affordable.